-Putting their NIDA skills to the test with Pinchgut Opera, Vocational Diploma of Live Production and Technical Services students completed a secondment at City Recital Hall in Sydney.
+Putting their NIDA skills to the test with Pinchgut Opera, CUA50415 Diploma of Live Production and Technical Service students completed a secondment at City Recital Hall in Sydney.

 Above: Zac White and Jordan Anderson dismantle a chandelier as Palace Guards on stage at Pinchgut Opera.